fkaduk/kobodeck/README.md

 ### Known issues

 - missing tests
+- tests are not using the toml template
 - Sync highlights and annotations from the Kobo (`Bookmark` table in `KoboReader.sqlite`) to Readeck's annotations API.
 - Add Sync of reading progress (current position) from the Kobo to Readeck - note that progress might be handled differently between EPUB and KEPUB